rugo/berlyne/README.md

 # Docker-Compose branch
 This branch makes the switch from Vagrant to docker-compose using a modified uptomate.

-So far it seems to work to install and automatically start the services.
+So far it seems to work to install and automatically start/stop the services.

 TODO: